marsPRE/WristMorse/README.md

 - Enhance touch paddle responsiveness and customization
 - Add support for external displays and accessories
 - Improve documentation and provide detailed user guides
+- Simplify build by using M5 proto board
 ## Contributing

 We welcome contributions to this project.
 If you have suggestions, bug reports, or want to contribute code, feel free to open an issue or create a pull request.